hiteshchoudhary/open-source-contribution/readme.md

 Repo is refreshed.

 #Prasanth KJ
-## Thank you Hitesh for this test repo.
+## Thank you Hitesh for this test repo